-Code Command Default Keystrokes Description SC Search Ctrl + F Edit/Trace : Search.
-To do this, enter <sc< b="">>, type the string to search for and then enter <er></er> to find the first occurrence of the string.
-Enter <ep></ep> to clear the field.</sc<> Also see related < NX> , < PV> , < RA> , < RP> and < RT> .
-SI Strong interrupt Suspend code execution as soon as possible (generally after completing execution of the primitive currently being processed) STL Skip to line Trace : Move the current execution marker to the line on which the cursor is positioned тв Tab between windows Ctrl + Tab Move to next window in loop TC Trace line Ctrl + Enter Session: If entered directly after an expression, open a Trace window for that expression (explicit trace).
+Code Command Default Keystrokes Description ТВ Tab between windows Ctrl + Tab Move to next window in loop TC Trace line Ctrl + Enter Session: If entered directly after an expression, open a Trace window for that expression (explicit trace).
 If there is a suspended function on the execution stack, open a Trace window for that function (naked trace).
-TGC Toggle comment Session/Edit: Toggle a comment glyph at the start of the line in which the cursor is located TIP Show value tips For the name or glyph under or immediately before the cursor, highlight that name/glyph and display: for a name: its referent (for example, the value of a variable or the code of a function). for a glyph: the name of the glyph, the keyboard shortcut to enter it, its name and examples of its syntax, arguments and result.
-TL Toggle localisation Ctrl + Up Arrow Edit : For tradfns, the name under the cursor is added to or removed from the list of localised names on the function's header line
+TGC Toggle comment Session/Edit: Toggle a comment glyph at the start of the line in which the cursor is located TIP Show value tips For the name or glyph under or immediately before the cursor, highlight that name/glyph and display: • for a name: its referent (for example, the value of a variable or the code of a function) • for a glyph: the name of the glyph, the keyboard shortcut to enter it, its name and examples of its syntax, arguments and result TL Toggle localisation Ctrl + Up Arrow Edit : For tradfns, the name under the cursor is added to or removed from the list of localised names on the function's header line то Toggle fold Edit: Open/Close outlined blocks (by default, outlines are shown) TVB Toggle view steps Edit/Trace: Toggle display of an additional column at the left-hand side of the window in which break-points can be set/unset.
+Hiding this column does not remove any previously-set break points.